vatic-vision/hudl-automation-zw/README.md

 ```bash
 behave
 ```
-Example: update the step **"Then I am directed to the "/home" page"** changing "/home" in **Scenario: User can log in** to some other path, then run tests.
-The first test will fail and you will see a screenshot and error output in your terminal

 ### Individual Test Execution with Behave
 If you would like to run just one, or a specified selection of tests, you can add a @tag directly above the scenario name in a feature file.
 When writing tests, I use @now to mark tests that I want to run.
 You can then run only tagged tests by running: